 The only problem we encountered with VyprVPN is that connection speeds can be a little patchy for certain server locales.
-However, if this happens, you shouldn’t have a problem finding an alternative server – but, while functional, the customer support lags behind class leaders such as ExpressVPN.
+However, if this happens, you shouldn’t have a problem finding an alternative server – but, while functional, the customer support lags behind class leaders such as NordVPN.

 Why doesn't every service work as an iPlayer VPN?

 While almost every VPN has the power to relocate you by routing your connection through a server in a different country, relatively few have the power to unblock streaming services.

 Most can act as a YouTube VPN, unblocking region-restricted content, thanks to the fact that YouTube has relatively lax VPN usage rules.
 Essentially, it's pretty easy to get around it.

 Other service like Netflix and Amazon Prime are trickier, though.
 To access Netflix a VPN has to put work into avoiding the blocks and check in place, and Amazon also take into account where your subscription is based/being paid from.